AfterShip/apps-opencart/README.md

 - Optronics
 - Pav floral

- *If you are a theme designer, colaborate with this repo in order to support your theme*
+ *If you are a theme designer, collaborate with this repo in order to support your theme*

 ## Getting Started

 ###Before installation
-* This extension DO NOT overwrite any file.
+* This extension DOES NOT overwrite any file.
-* We highly reconmed to make a backup before installing anything.
+* We highly recommend to make a backup before installing anything.

 ###Installation
 1. If you don't have it installed, install the Vqmod version for Opencart:
 > You can download the Opencart version from [here](https://github.com/vqmod/vqmod/releases) and the instructions to install [here](https://github.com/vqmod/vqmod/wiki/Installing-vQmod-on-OpenCart).
-To check that the instaltion has been correct you can look up in the folder `app/vqmod/vqcache` , if there are files the installion has been successful.
+To check that the installation was successful you can look in the folder `app/vqmod/vqcache` , if there are files the installion was successful.
-2. Download the version from this repository that you need and upload it to the root of your opencart store.
+2. Download the version that you need from this repository and upload it to the root of your opencart store.
 3. From the themes supported `app/vqmod/xml/supported_themes`, choose the one you need and copy it to the Vqmod xml folder `app/vqmod/xml`, now you should have 3 files:
    * `vqmod_opencart.xml` --> Change the opencart includes to point to the vqcache library.
    * `DragonApp_track_shipment.xml` --> Copy and modify the elements we need to the vqcache.
-   * `DragonApp_track_shipment_theme_Default.xml` --> The theme specific file, can be other file depending of the theme you have installed.
-Will change the user layout so he can access the tracking information.
+   * `DragonApp_track_shipment_theme_Default.xml` --> The theme specific file, can be other file depending on the theme you have installed.
+This file changes the user layout so users can access the tracking information.
 (Since there are differents layout for each theme, we need different themes).
-4. Enter in your admin store and go to `Modules --> DragonApp Track Shipment` click Install, and then click `edit`.
+4. Login to your store as Admin and go to `Modules --> DragonApp Track Shipment` click Install, and then click `edit`.
 5. Once you are inside, enable the App, insert your Aftership API key and your username.
 If you don't have Aftership account, API or Username.
 Follow the next steps:
    * Create new Aftership account [here](https://www.aftership.com/signup).
    * Create new Aftership API [here](https://www.aftership.com/apps), install API, and generate one API Key.